Marlena L. Jones, M.S.

 Marlena Jones, Acting Director of CASE, oversees all CASE programs.
-Throughout the school year she provides a variety of services to teachers, administrators, and students, including enhancing and implementing options within the biotechnology academy career pathway.
-Ms. Jones founded the CASE STEM kits program and she is responsible for the development and management of these free science inquiry based kits for classroom use.
-She serves as the instructor for several CASE teacher and student programs, including the Summer STARS, STEM Teacher Leader Cadre, AP Biology Collaborative.
+Throughout the school year, she provides a variety of services to teachers, administrators, and students, including enhancing and implementing options within the biotechnology academy career pathway.
+Ms. Jones founded the CASE STEM kits program and she is responsible for the development and management of these free science inquiry-based kits for classroom use.
+She serves as the instructor for several CASE teacher and student programs, including the Summer STARS, STEM Teacher Leader Cadre, and AP Biology Collaborative.

 Prior to joining CASE, she was the Director of The Discovery Center for Cell and Molecular Biology at Catholic University of America.
 The Discovery Center is a science training facility for junior high and high school students and teachers.
 Since 1993, Ms. Jones designed and implemented several of their programs – including the “What If?”
 Laboratory afterschool program for students, the Gene Search Project for rising high school seniors, and was editor-in-chief of the newsletter, The Biology Discoverer.
 She was instrumental in the training of almost 20,000 student participants in the Discovery Series and Outreach Biotechnology Loaner Laboratory.

 Ms. Jones received her Master of Science degree in Cell and Molecular Biology from Catholic University.
 In addition, she holds a Bachelor of Science degree in Biochemistry and a Bachelor of Science degree in General Biology with high honors from the University of Maryland College Park where she became a member of Phi Beta Kappa.
 She has extensive experience in teaching laboratory science at the college and high school levels.